Meet Your Provider

 Education

-If I have not had the pleasure of working with you yet, please give me a call at (970) 340-2444 to schedule your evaluation and first treatment.
-I truly look forward to meeting you!
+If Tanice has not had the pleasure of working with you yet, please give her a call at (970) 340-2444 to schedule your evaluation and first treatment.
+She truly looks forward to meeting you!

 IMG_1246.jpg